artemdru/draggr/README.md

 ### Calendar

-The calendar window always has 5 days already rendered - 3 potentially visible days (depending on window size), and 2 days acting as 'margins' to unrendered days so the user can browse calendar days with smoothness.
+The calendar window always has 5 days already rendered - 3 potentially visible days (depending on window size), and 2 days acting as 'margins' to unrendered days so the user can browse calendar days smoothly.
 The calendar container's horizontal scroll is handled entirely by jQuery logic in the `app-component`, with users only able to scroll in increments of a day's width (`dateWidth`) with the arrow buttons at the top of the calendar.

 For non-webkit browsers, [Malihu Custom Scrollbar](https://github.com/malihu/malihu-custom-scrollbar-plugin) is used to hide the vertical scrollbar on calendar view (and style it in the task list of `task-window` when there's enough tasks for overflow).
 Browser detection is handled by [browser-detect](https://github.com/DamonOehlman/detect-browser).